anupamdas104/ToDoList/README.md

 	To compile, run, and clean object files this code in Linux or Mac os, use the following commands:

 		1. make
-		2. ./Project2
+		2. ./ToDoList
 		3. make clean

 	And to compile and run this code in Windows, run the following commands:
-		1. mingw32-maake.exe
+		1. mingw32-make
-		2. Project2.exe
+		2. ToDoList.exe
-	Note: the above command is used for te mingw g++ compiler.
+	Note: the above command is used for the mingw g++ compiler.